holstt/microservice-discord-bot-template/README.md

 - A global `!help` command that auto-generates a message giving an overview of all command categories.
 - Auto-generated help messages for all command categories.
 Simply call `!help <command_category`.
 - Audio player that dynamically loads and play all audio files placed in a given internal folder for each bot
-- Sending status updates in a specified guild only for the developer e.g. a message with bot name and version number at startup of each bot.
+- Sending status updates in a specified guild only for the developer e.g. a message with bot name and version number at startup of each bot. ,
+- Registration and identification of all services in the microservice architecture.
+This ensures only a single bot answers the global `!help` command.

 ### Feature: Global help command